VitomsCatena/alx_javascript/javascript-network/README.md

 -How to manipulate JSON data.

-How to use request and fetch API
+-How to use request and fetch API.

-How to read and write a file using fs module
+-How to read and write a file using fs module.